The Open Valley Urban Ecosanctuary Project

 Residents, visitors and volunteers are vital to see this vision through, by taking action in their own backyards and community spaces including: removing invasive weed species, growing and planting native plants, trapping and monitoring introduced mammalian predators, as well as taking part in Citizen Science, the online community and being involved at an organisational level as part of the steering group.

-Backyard planting and weeding
+Backyard planting and weeding - we have plants available for your backyard!

 Community planting and weeding - Lindsay Creek - Riparian habitat restoration